 The catering manager has an excellent record of communication with parents of students with allergies.
 If you would like to speak to her please contact the school office.

-Yes!
-Lots of options are offered at breakfast, morning break and lunch.
-Covid bubbles may knock out the breakfast provision (we'll know more in late August/September).
+There is always plenty of food on offer to buy at break and lunchtime.
 Squid cards are used to pay for food at the dining hall (hot meals) and pod (paninis, pasta, waffles, pretzels).
 A main meal and pudding is around £2.50.
 The average spend for a student is around £4 per day (and is limited to £6 per day by default).
 You can limit your son's daily spend on his squid card if required and you can view the things he has purchased via your squid account.

 How do most students get to school?